-In this short post, I assume you have basic knowledge of working with the WP_Query class in WordPress.
-Before we begin, let’s provide some basic examples similar to those found in the WordPress Codex.
+This post assumes you have basic knowledge of the WP_Query class in WordPress.
+I’ll start with some basic examples similar to those in the WordPress Codex, then move to the real power: meta_query.

 These examples are relevant when you want to create a filter for posts or an advanced search in WordPress or in a WooCommerce store.